raquel-romao/application_leukocare/README.md

 ## Project in _Urban_ Data Science

-As one of the coding MWE, I decided to present a previous project that I did for one of the courses I completed in the Delft University of Technology, Introduction to _Urban_ Data Science, where I chose to step out of my confort zone and deal with non-biological data.
+As one of the coding MWE, I decided to present a previous project that I did for one of the courses I completed in the Delft University of Technology, Introduction to _Urban_ Data Science, where I chose to step out of my comfort zone and deal with non-biological data.

 The project aimed to formulate and test an hypothesis about an Urban area.
 I hypothesized that the neighbourhoods of The Hague, The Netherlands, with **higher average incomes** are more prone to **emit $CO_2$**.
-Later, I also analysed if the bike lane length per neighbourhood could be related to it, hypotesizing that a bigger amount of **bike lanes** available could translate in a minor use of transportation by motorized vehicles and therefore a minor $CO_2$ emission, being 2016 the base year for my analysis.
+Later, I also analysed if the bike lane length per neighbourhood could be related to it, hypothesizing that a bigger amount of **bike lanes** available could translate in a minor use of transportation by motorized vehicles and therefore a minor $CO_2$ emission, being 2016 the base year for my analysis.

 The data used for this project was extracted from [Den Haag in Cijfers](https://denhaag.incijfers.nl/jive) as well as made available by the docent team, in particular a shapefile of The Hague's neighbourhoods (under the urbanDS_project/data folder in this repository).